Scientists call for new probe into COVID-19 origins - with or without China

 SHANGHAI, April 8 (Reuters) - A joint China-World Health Organization (WHO) study into COVID-19 has provided no credible answers about how the pandemic began, and more rigorous investigations are required - with or without Beijing's involvement, a group of international scientists and researchers said on Wednesday.

-The joint study, released last week, said the likeliest transmission route for SARS-CoV-2, the virus that causes COVID-19, involved bats and other wildlife in China and southeast Asia.
+The joint study, released last week, said the likeliest transmission route for SARS-CoV-2, the virus that causes COVID-19, involved bats and other wildlife.
 It all but ruled out the possibility it had leaked from a laboratory.

 In an open letter, 24 scientists and researchers from Europe, the United States, Australia and Japan said the study was tainted by politics.

-"Their starting point was, let's have as much compromise as is required to get some minimal cooperation from China," said Jamie Metzl, senior fellow at the Atlantic Council think tank, who drafted the letter.
+"Their starting point was, let's have as much compromise as is required to get some minimal cooperation from China," said Jamie Metzl, senior fellow at the Atlantic Council think tank, who led the drafting process for the letter.

-The letter said the study's conclusions were based on unpublished Chinese research, while critical records and biological samples "remain inaccessible".
+The study's conclusions were based on unpublished Chinese research, while critical records and biological samples "remain inaccessible", the letter said.

-WHO Director General Tedros Adhanon Ghebreyesus said last week China had withheld data.

-Liang Wannian, China's senior COVID-19 expert, denied this and appeared to rule out any further joint investigations in China, saying the focus should shift to other countries.
+Claims by WHO Director General Tedros Adhanon Ghebreyesus that China has withheld data have been rejected by Liang Wannian, China's senior COVID-19 expert.
+Liang also appeared to rule out any further joint investigations in China.

-Metzl said the world might have to "revert to Plan B" and conduct an investigation "in the most systematic way possible" without China's involvement.
+Metzl said the world might have to "revert to Plan B" and conduct further investigations without China's involvement.

 China has rejected allegations that SARS-CoV-2 leaked from a research laboratory in Wuhan, the city where COVID-19 was first identified.

-Metzl said China should disclose information that would allow the lab hypothesis to be disproved.
+But Metzl said China should disclose information that would allow the lab-leak hypothesis to be disproved.

-"China has databases of what viruses were being held... there are lab notes of the work that was being done," he said, "There are all kinds of scientists who are actually doing the work and we don't have access to any of those resources, or any of those people."
+"China has databases of what viruses were being held... there are lab notes of the work that was being done," he said.

+Responding to the letter on Thursday, foreign ministry spokesman Zhao Lijian said its "purpose was self-evident" and that countries like the United States, not China, were guilty of politicising the inquiry into COVID-19's origins.

+"They insist on politicising the issue of traceability, damaging and disrupting China's cooperation with the WHO, discrediting China and publicly challenging the independence and scientific conclusions of scientists," he said.

 ((david.stanway@thomsonreuters.com; +86 21 2083 0066;))